Natural Gas & Propane Explosion Expert

 Propane is a hydrocarbon that is typically stored under pressure as a liquid and used as a gas.
 Its properties allow it to be transported in a concentrated liquid form, and then easily converted for use in a gaseous form.
 Since commercial propane is not pure 100% propane (C3H8), it is more accurately referred to as liquefied petroleum gas (LP gas).
 Propane can be used for residential, commercial or industrial purposes.

 Because of its favorable qualities, propane is sometimes transported in steel cylinders.
-The cylinders are filled to the proper level and transported to customers’ facilities for use, or small cylinders are brought to a propane dealer’s site for refill.
+The cylinders are filled to the proper level and transported to customers’ facilities for use, or small cylinders are brought to a propane dealer’s site for a refill.
 Customers who use greater quantities sometimes have large, permanent tanks at their sites, which are filled with propane by bulk delivery trucks.

-Propane gas is odorized with a sulphur compound called ethyl mercaptan, which is added according to federal and industry safety requirements.
+Propane gas is odorized with a sulfur compound called ethyl mercaptan, which is added according to federal and industry safety requirements.
 Ethyl mercaptan gives the propane its recognizable gaseous smell, and its concentration can be measured and easily quantified by specialized laboratories to determine if the propane meets federal standards.

 Bison Engineering routinely obtains gas & propane samples for laboratory evaluation.
 While this process is relatively simple, it can be dangerous, as well.
 DOT requires specialized training to take and ship propane samples.
 Few companies are equipped to properly obtain gas samples to determine odorant concentrations.
 Bison also works with leading chemists throughout the United States to determine additional qualities of the odorant if necessary.